Hi-PACE/hipace/docs/source/run/parameters.rst

 * ``fields.open_boundary`` (`bool`) optional (default `0`)
     Uses a Taylor approximation of the Greens function to solve the Poisson equations with open boundary conditions.
-It's Recommended to use this together with `fields.extended_solve = true` and `geometry.is_periodic = false false false`.
+It's recommended to use this together with `fields.extended_solve = true` and `geometry.is_periodic = false false false`.
 Not implemented for the explicit Helmholtz solver.